 Basic net income (loss) per common share, or earnings per share ("EPS"), is calculated by dividing net income (loss) by the weighted average number of common shares outstanding during the year.
-Diluted EPS is calculated by adjusting outstanding shares, assuming any dilutive effects of options and common stock warrants calculated using the treasury stock method.
+Diluted EPS is calculated by adjusting outstanding shares, assuming any dilutive effects of options, restricted stock awards and common stock warrants calculated using the treasury stock method.
 Under the treasury stock method, an increase in the fair market value of the Company's common stock results in a greater dilutive effect from outstanding options, restricted stock awards and common stock warrants.

-Years Ended June 30,

-2013 2012

-Net income (loss) \$ = (2,516,027) \$ 374,835

-Net income (loss) per common share:

-Basic \$ (0.29) \$ 0.06

-Diluted \$ (0.29) \$ 0.06

-Weighted average number of common shares outstanding:
+Years Ended June 30, Net income (loss) \$ 2014 373,100 2013 \$(2,516,027) Net income (loss) per common share: Basic Diluted \$ 0.03 \$ (0.29) \$ (0.29) Weighted average number of common shares outstanding: Basic 1 1,572,406 8,770,975

-Basic 8,770,975 5,904,110

-Diluted = 8,770,975 = 5,906,899

-Potentially dilutive securities not included in the calculation of diluted net income (loss) per share because to do so would be antidilutive are as follows:
+Potentially dilutive securities not included in the calculation of diluted net income (loss) per share because to do so would be anti-dilutive are as follows: